rszemeti/PCB_Notes/Readme.md

+# DIY PTH

-# Some notes on plated-through-hole PCB production in the home lab.
+Some notes on plated-through-hole PCB production in the home lab.

 Good YouTubes: